LuigiStammati/DRY-Ansible-for-Network-Automation/roles/dana_topology_diagram/README.md

 Topology Diagram
 =========

-This role draws the topology diagram and makes it available in a PDF file.
+This role draws a sketch of the topology diagram and makes it available in a PDF file.

 It expects a variable representing the topology nodes and links as input.